MicroEJ/docs/ApplicationDeveloperGuide/nullAnalysis.rst

 **~ For Eclipse IDE and it's derivatives ~**

-An annotation folder must be linked in order to enable automatic annotations.
+An external annotations folder must be linked in order to enable automatic annotations.

 .. figure:: images/null_analysis_add_null_annotation_folder.png